decidim/decidim/.ai/security.md

 CVE-2026-40869 (anyone accepts amendments), CVE-2026-40870 (comments API without permission checks), GHSA-639h-86hw-qcjq (templates admin, Critical), CVE-2026-45415 (CSV census endpoints), GHSA-vq6j-hj8w-7v39 (forms question editor), GHSA-86fh-w43w-338c (verification cross-org).

-- Every new controller action, command, and GraphQL resolver/field must enforce permissions through the permission system (`allowed_to?` / permissions classes). **Authentication is not authorization.**
+- Every **user-accessible operation** (controller action, GraphQL field/resolver/mutation, or other public entry point) must be covered by the permission system (`allowed_to?` / permissions classes).
+Authorization may be enforced directly at the entry point or inherited from an enclosing boundary — e.g. a GraphQL type's `self.authorized?` (as in `ComponentType`, `UserType`, `ProposalType`) covers its fields.
+What matters is that no user-reachable path executes without a permission check.
+Commands are not expected to each perform their own `allowed_to?` (internal commands may have no requesting user); the boundary that accepts user input must be checked. **Authentication is not authorization.**
 - Admin endpoints must verify the admin role per action.
 Do not rely on controller-level filters that can be skipped, and do not assume "only admins can reach this route".
 - Participant actions must verify the current user's relation to the specific resource (author, co-author, etc.).
 Never trust client-supplied IDs for authorization decisions.
 - GraphQL is publicly reachable by default (`/api`).
 Any field exposing a resource must apply the same permission checks as the HTML controllers.
 Never add root-level fields that bypass resource-level permissions.